basilmusa/strtr_in_java/README.md

 # strtr in Java
-This class provides two public static methods that provide strtr similar functionality in java:
+This class provides two public static methods that provide strtr similar functionality in java.
+This is not a port from the strtr code base, the implementation uses a different algorithm.
+The name Strtr has been used to make it easy for developers to find this page on google coming from a PHP background.

 You can use it directly by calling: